nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Appendix: Instructions for manual testing**

 Given below are instructions to test the app manually.
+Note that some tests use specific data in their examples, which might need to be inserted first using CRUD commands; however, it is possible to replace such specific data with already-existing ones found by default in the application.

 <div markdown="span" class="alert alert-info">:information_source: **Note:** These instructions only provide a starting point for testers to work on;
 testers are expected to do more *exploratory* testing.